pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 az.summary(idata, var_names=["lambdas1", "lambdas2"])
 ```

 These factor loadings are generally important to interpret in terms of construct validity.
 Because we've specified one of the indicator variables to be fixed at 1, the other indicators which load on that factor should have a loading coefficient in broadly the same scale as the fixed point indicator that defines the construct scale.
-We're looking for consistency among the loadings to assess whether the indicators are reliable measures of the construct.
+We're looking for consistency among the loadings to assess whether the indicators are reliable measures of the construct i.e. if the indicator loadings deviates too far from unit 1 then there is an argument to be made that these indicators don't belong in the same factor construct.

 ```{code-cell} ipython3
 idata